25prabhu10/notes/docs/Languages/JavaScript/JavaScript.md

 JavaScript **Hoisting** refers to the process whereby the interpreter appears to **move the declaration of functions, variables or classes to the top of their scope**, prior to execution of the code

-When JavaScript processes in execution context, it will put all the variables at the top i.e. hoist them to the top of the context.
+When JavaScript processes in execution context, it will put all the variables at the top i.e. hoist them to the top of the context

 - Hoisting allows functions to be safely used in code before they are declared

 - `var` variable that is hoisted is initialized by setting it to `undefined`

+_Example:_

 ```javascript
 // example 1